 Learn more at: Explore Squamish

 Drive 45 minutes further north and you will arrive in the world class resort town of Whistler.
 Not only do you have great hikes, mountain biking, paddle boarding, caneoing and more, you also have access to a wide array of resort shops and lovely full-service hotels.
 Restaurants range from tasty food carts to award-winning fine dining.

-Whether you want to have a laid back afternoon by the lake (there are 5 to choose from), or ride one of the longest ziplines in North America – there is something for everyone.
+Whether you want to have a laid back afternoon by the lake, or ride one of the longest ziplines in North America – there is something for everyone.

 Where to stay: The Nita Lake Lodge is located right beside the lake of the same name and has gorgeous west coast-styled studio to 2 bedroom suites.
 If you prefer something right in Whistler Village, the Summit Lodge Boutique Hotel is a big favourite among visitors.

 Hot deal: At the time of publishing (and for a limited time), the Fairmont Chateau Whistler is offering every second night free through the end of 2020.
 Other properties included in this promotion are Banff, Lake Louise, and Jasper.
 You can also use this deal to book 2 rooms for the price of one on a single night stay (good for families).

 Learn more at: Tourism Whistler